adamamiller/GettingStarted/README.md

   </tbody>
 </table>

-Instead of making a new folder (called, eg, "rewording") and working on a reworded version in it, with git you would make a new <em>branch</em> of the repository (called "rewording") and work on ms.tex there.
+Instead of making a new folder (called, e.g., "rewording") and working on a reworded version in it, with git you would make a new <em>branch</em> of the repository (called "rewording") and work on ms.tex there.
 The command for moving between branches (like changing directories) is "git checkout".
 The initial branch is called "master" - good practice is to use master for the current, best, working version, and all other branches for experimenting.

 Now, suppose you want to submit your version of the document to a journal.
 You talk to Phil, and persuade him that your text is better - not by emailing him your version, but by pushing your new branch to his repository (assuming he gave you permission).
 Then you can carry on editing in the master branch - which is like going back to your main directory: